Addiction and Crime

 Violent crime and substance abuse disorder are closely related.
 Substance abuse disorder is a risk factor for violence.
 Alcohol and drug use can lead to aggressive behavior and violence.

-How Addiction Treatment Can Reduce Recidivism Rates
+How Addiction Treatment Can Help Prevent Repeat Offenses

 Over 60% of inmates are addicted to drugs or alcohol in the US, a staggering number reflecting the need for better addiction treatment.
 Access to addiction treatment can reduce the recidivism rate.
 Treatment success rates are improved when rehabilitation options are more accessible and affordable.

-A study done by the University of Texas at Austin looked at recidivism rates of inmates who participated in drug treatment programs and found an 11% lower recidivism rate than those who did not participate in these programs.
+A study done by the University of Texas at Austin looked at the recidivism rates of inmates who participated in drug treatment programs and found an 11% lower recidivism rate than those who did not participate in these programs.

 Addiction and Youth Crime Prevention